Gavin-Persad/predictions/plan.md

 - show selections only after live start✅
 - mark selections as correct or incorrect once scores are in.✅

-- my predictions, an entered form says elminated on lavery cup before host has entered scores, this should say waiting on results.
+- my predictions, an entered form says elminated on lavery cup before host has entered scores, this should say waiting on results.✅
 - george cup doesn't show winners or player vs player games until next round is drawn, winners should show as soon as there are points in place.
 - one round complete and one player shows as winner, winner should only show when one player is left and all others eliminated.
 Once a second round it added, the winners column is removed.
 - players not being checked off on the players list when eliminated.
 - SCORE BREAKDOWN NOT SHOWING ON CLOSED ENTERSCORES CARDS

-1. Lavery Cup Prediction Status Fix
+1. Lavery Cup Prediction Status Fix✅
    Issue: Players see "Eliminated" status before host enters scores
    Fix: Change status to "Waiting on results" when team1_won/team2_won are null
    Location: PredictionsDisplay component